rawatakhilesh/keebsallday/README.md

 ### Websites

 List of websites with their popular offerings which are usually in stock.
-Most of these websites provide kits, and assembly services on request.
+Most of these websites provide pcbs, full kits, and assembly services on request.

 - [KeyHive](https://keyhive.xyz/shop)
   - **Lily58 PRO** -  `60` `split` `columnar-staggered`